SOJA Serves Beautiful Poetry In Motion

 SOJA’s story goes well into nearly two decades ago where they started as high school friends and grew into something extraordinary and learning how to play roots reggae music.
 With this grand achievement, they’re celebrating their 20th anniversary by going back to their roots in their new single, “Fire In The Sky”, which is a melting pot of amazing sounds like Latin music, DC Hardcore, rock, hip-hop and blending all of these into their signature reggae sound.

-SOJA went back to their roots by recording their new album at Dave Matthews’ studio in Charlottesville, VA - listening to “Fire In the Sky” - there’s a sense of self awareness and depth with a lively melody that captures the very essence that they are about.
+SOJA went back to their roots by recording their new album at Dave Matthews Band’s studio in Charlottesville, VA - listening to “Fire In the Sky” - there’s a sense of self awareness and depth with a lively melody that captures the very essence that they are about.

 Frontman Jacob Hemphill states, “I wrote "Fire In The Sky" outside the airport in Argentina after a band member lost a family member.
 I was reflecting on his loss as well as my own personal close relationship with the family member.
 The song is about how beautiful it is to be alive even though all of us at times question our purpose in being here and can be terrified by the fact that we all must leave at some point.
 The verses are the storyteller asking questions and being confused about our purpose on earth by slipping into the specific detail of each minute and second on earth and losing sight of the bigger picture and the larger beauty and motion of this world.
 The chorus is then the storyteller stepping way back out of the specific detail of an individual’s life and looking at Earth as a whole from space - “the black” - and realizing how we’re all connected, and there is a plan much bigger than any one of us.
 We’re all this beautiful “poetry in motion.”
 We’re all “the fire in the sky.”